Taeung/uftrace-wiki/Tutorial.md

        6.522 us [27132] |   puts();
        8.744 us [27132] | } /* main */

 The next is function-depth filter.
 You can use `-D` or `--depth` to limit function call depth to be recorded.
 Below is apply depth-2 filter on the uftrace itself when replay the hello world program.
-The uftrace-pg is built with the compiler instrumentation and the trace data is in hello.data.
+To make it clearer, I named the binary built with the compiler instrumentation as "uftrace-pg" and assume the trace data is in hello.data.
 The "--" in the command line is to tell the option parser that it's the end of the option.
-For simplicity, I omitted the output of replaying hello world:
+For simplicity, I omitted the output of replaying hello world from the uftrace-pg:

     $ uftrace -D 2 -- uftrace-pg replay -d hello.data
      ... output from (uftrace-pg replay) ...